ianscottmartin/kollektion/README.md

 Type of relationship: one ot many user may have one or many to comics comics can have a relationship of many to many between users -relationships
--user_comic_liked
 -user can many fav comics
 Comic can be liked by many users user to comics = many to many relationship
-How ot use lists and dictionaries Use a list to show the relationships between users and comics
+How to use lists and dictionaries
+Use a list to show the relationships between users and comics